AnoukSmet/Naturazy/README.md

 #### Hero Image

-I have decided to implement a hero image which spreads over 100% of the screen.
+I have decided to implement a hero image which spreads over 100% width of the screen.
 In order to make the user curious about what follows next, I decided to set the height at 80vh so show a little peek of what comes next.
 The image responds well when viewing on desktop, tablet and mobile.

 #### Welcome Section